facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-This page will help you create a new React Native app that uses the new architecture.
+This page will help you create a new React Native app that uses the New Architecture.

 ## Installing dependencies